Hydrophobic Recovery of HTV Silicone Insulators Under Repeated Pollution Exposure

 Advertisement

-Fig. 8 illustrates the evolution of surface chemical bonds for the 3 silicone rubber insulator manufacturers on the 2nd and 4th days after the first layer of contaminant slurry application.
+Fig. 8 illustrates the evolution of surface chemical bonds for the three silicone rubber insulator manufacturers on the 2nd and 4th days after the first layer of contaminant slurry application.
 The significantly higher CA observed for Manufacturer #1 after 2 days is attributed to the emergence of Si(CH3) peaks in its FTIR spectrum.
 By day 4, the FTIR spectrum of Manufacturer #1 closely resembles its pre-test profile, which explains the high CA value of approximately 90°.
 Manufacturer #2 began showing Si(CH3) peaks by day 4, corresponding to an increased CA of 79°.
 In contrast, Manufacturer #3 exhibited no significant spectral change over the 4-day period, aside from a slight increase in the Si(CH3)2 peak, resulting in a modest increase its CA (34°).

-The observed FTIR spectral changes provide insight into the hydrophobicity recovery mechanisms of the silicone rubber surfaces.
+The observed FTIR spectral changes provide insight into the hydrophobic recovery mechanisms of the silicone rubber surfaces.
 The presence and intensity of Si–CH₃ related peaks serve as indicators of the surface’s hydrophobic methyl groups, which are responsible for water repellency.
+For Manufacturer #1, the rapid reappearance of these Si(CH₃) peaks within four days suggests efficient migration or reorientation of low molecular weight siloxane chains to the surface, restoring the hydrophobic character.

-For Manufacturer #1, the rapid reappearance of these Si(CH₃) peaks within 4 days suggests efficient migration or reorientation of low molecular weight siloxane chains to the surface, restoring the hydrophobic character.
 This molecular-level recovery aligns with the significant increase in contact angle observed.
-The slower and less pronounced Si(CH₃) peak development for Manufacturer #2 reflects a more gradual or limited re-establishment of hydrophobic methyl groups at the surface, consistent with its intermediate contact angle recovery.
-Conversely, Manufacturer #3 showed minimal spectral changes, indicating poor recovery of hydrophobic groups on the surface.
+Manufacturer #2’s slower and less pronounced Si(CH₃) peak development reflects a more gradual or limited re-establishment of hydrophobic methyl groups at the surface, consistent with its intermediate contact angle recovery.
+Conversely, Manufacturer #3 showed minimal spectral changes, indicating a poor recovery of hydrophobic groups on the surface.
 This lack of significant molecular reorganization likely results in its persistently low contact angle and weak hydrophobic recovery.

 Fig. 8: Evolution of surface chemical bonds in silicone rubber samples from 3 manufacturers, measured 2 and 4 days after first layer of contaminant slurry application.

+Fig. 9 illustrates the evolution of surface chemical bonds in silicone rubber samples from three manufacturers, measured 22 days after the 5th application of contaminant slurry.
+The FTIR spectra align with the CA measurements.
 Manufacturer #1 exhibited stronger Si(CH₃) and Si(CH3)2 peaks, correlating with higher CA values.
 In contrast, Manufacturer #2 displayed the same peaks but at much lower intensity, resulting in reduced hydrophobicity.
 This observation suggests that Manufacturer #2 had a weaker recovery performance compared to Manufacturer #1, potentially due to differences in crosslink structures, crosslink density, the availability and type of LMWS, and the migration rate of LMWS to the surface.
 The chemical bonds in Manufacturer #3 closely resembled those of silica powder, indicating a failure to recover hydrophobicity.
 This suggests that Manufacturer #3 lacked sufficient LMWS in the bulk material to migrate to the surface and mask the contaminant layer.

 Advertisement